 Benchmark

 A benchmark is a standard test used to measure and compare the performance of different AI systems.
 It helps developers understand which AI model works better for specific tasks by providing consistent evaluation criteria.
-This matters because it allows fair comparisons and helps track progress in AI development.

 Benchmarks typically involve standardized datasets and evaluation metrics like accuracy, F1 score, or inference speed, allowing quantitative comparison across different model architectures and training methodologies.